- Instructions for Form 1099-MISC - Introductory Material

 If you are filing a correction on a paper form, do not check the VOID box on the form.
 A checked VOID box alerts IRS scanning equipment to ignore the form and proceed to the next one.
 Your correction will not be entered into IRS records if you check the VOID box.

-Enter the recipient's taxpayer identification number using hyphens in the proper format.
+Enter the recipient's TIN using hyphens in the proper format.
 SSNs, ITINs, and ATINs should be in the XXX-XX-XXXX format.
 EINs should be in the XX-XXXXXXX format.
 You should make every effort to ensure that you have the correct type of number reported in the correct format.

 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-MISC.
-The account number is also required if you check the "FATCA filing requirement" box.
-See FATCA Filing Requirement Check Box, earlier.
+The account number also is required if you check the "FATCA filing requirement" box.
+See FATCA Filing Requirement Checkbox, earlier.
 Additionally, the IRS encourages you to designate an account number for all Forms 1099-MISC that you file.
-See part L in the 2017 General Instructions for Certain Information Returns.
+See part L in the 2019 General Instructions for Certain Information Returns.

 Enter amounts of $600 or more for all types of rents, such as any of the following.

 Real estate rentals paid for office space.
-However, you do not have to report these payments on Form 1099-MISC if you paid them to a real estate agent.
-But the real estate agent must use Form 1099-MISC to report the rent paid over to the property owner.
-See Regulations section 1.6041-1(e)(5), Example 5.
+However, you do not have to report these payments on Form 1099-MISC if you paid them to a real estate agent or property manager.
+But the real estate agent or property manager must use Form 1099-MISC to report the rent paid over to the property owner.
+See Regulations sections 1.6041-3(d) and 1.6041-1(e)(5), Example 5.

 Pasture rentals (for example, farmers paying for the use of grazing land).